Don't wait!

 6. Your Kitchen’s Style

-Your style preferences and the style of your kitchen will also influence your kitchen flooring options and ideas.
+Your style preferences and the design of your kitchen will also influence your kitchen flooring options and ideas.
 One thing to consider is whether you want the floor to be the center of attention in your kitchen or a neutral backdrop, against which other style and design elements can “pop.”

 Another thing to consider is the overall look of your kitchen.

-If you are going for a mid-century diner look, for example, a tile floor might be a better match than hardwood.
+If you are going for a mid-century diner look, for example, a luxury vinyl tile floor might be a better match than hardwood.
 If your kitchen has a rustic or farmhouse style, however, a warm hardwood floor will look more at home.

 7. Your Kitchen Flooring Budget